karayabin/universe-snapshot/universe/Ling/Light_AjaxHandler/doc/pages/ajax-light-communication-protocol.md

 The **handler** must be an instance of **AjaxHandlerInterface**.

-The server will respond using a variation of the [acp protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol), which accepts a third form or response:
+The server will respond with an [alcp response](https://github.com/lingtalfi/Light_AjaxHandler/blob/master/doc/pages/alcp-response.md).

-- type: print
-- content: some html...

-This will bypass the ajax communication protocol and just print the given content as is.